 It has a waterproof but breathable membrane laminated to the inside of the jacket so although it is waterproof, the outer still feels nice and soft.

-Amazingly at this price point it also comes with both shoulder and elbow CE approved armour.
+Amazingly at this price point the Bering Norris jacket also comes with both shoulder and elbow CE approved armour.
 The shoulder protection isn’t noticeable but the elbows were a bit on the bulky side so I’m replacing it with the new D3O Ghost armour which is much thinner.

 It’s also got a pocket for a back protector should you want to fit one.